shuveb/loti/low_level.rst

 Completion Queue Entry
 ^^^^^^^^^^^^^^^^^^^^^^
 Now that we have a mental model of how things work, let’s look at how this is done in a bit more detail.
 Compared to the submission queue entry (SQE), the completion queue entry (CQE) is very simple.
 So, let’s look at it first.
-The SQE is a ``struct`` using which you submit requests.
+The SQE is an instance of an ``io_uring_sqe struct`` using which you submit requests.
 You add it to the submission ring buffer.
 The CQE is an instance of an ``io_uring_cqe`` structure which the kernel responds with for every ``io_uring_sqe`` structure instance that is added to the submission queue.
 This contains the results of the operation you requested via an SQE instance.

 .. code-block:: c